 The Company accounts for its ordinary shares subject to possible redemption in accordance with the guidance in ASC 480.
 Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
-Conditionally redeemable Class A ordinary shares (including shares of Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
+Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, Class A ordinary shares are classified as shareholders' equity.
 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Although the Company did not specify a maximum redemption threshold, its charter provides that currently, the Company will not redeem its Public Shares in an amount that would cause its net tangible assets (shareholders' equity) to be less than \$5,000,001.
-Accordingly, as of June 30, 2021, 30,478,630 shares of Class A ordinary shares subject to possible redemption at the redemption amount were presented at redemption value as temporary equity, outside of the Shareholders' equity section of the Company's condensed consolidated balance sheet.
+Although the Company did not specify a maximum redemption threshold, its amended and restated memorandum and articles of association provides that currently, the Company will not redeem its Public Shares in an amount that would cause its net tangible assets (shareholders' equity) to be less than \$5,000,001.
+Accordingly, as of the Initial Public Offering, 34,500,000 Class A ordinary shares subject to possible redemption at the redemption amount were presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's unaudited condensed consolidated balance sheet.